Quantum Field Theory Universality Criterion for Layered Programmable Decompositions: Abstract

 \section{Abstract}

 The decomposition of arbitrary unitary transformations into sequences of simpler, physically realizable operations is a foundational problem in quantum information science, quantum control, and linear optics.
 We establish a 1D Quantum Field Theory model for justifying the universality of a broad class of such factorizations.
 We consider parametrizations of the form $U = D_1 V_1 D_2 V_2 \cdots V_{M-1}D_M$, where $\{D_j\}$ are programmable diagonal unitary matrices and $\{V_j\}$ are fixed mixing matrices.
-By leveraging concepts like the anomalies of our effective model, we establish criteria for universality given the set of mixer matrices.
-This approach yields a rigorous proof grounded on physics for the conditions required for the parametrization to cover the entire group of special unitary matrices.
+By leveraging concepts like the anomalies of our effective model, we establish universality criteria given the set of mixer matrices.
+This approach yields a rigorous proof grounded in physics for the conditions required for the parametrization to cover the entire group of special unitary matrices.
 This framework provides a unified method to verify the universality of various proposed architectures and clarifies the nature of the ``generic'' mixers required for such constructions.
-We also provide a geometry-aware optimization method for finding the parameters of a decomposition.
+We also provide a deterministic algorithm for verifying this genericity condition and a geometry-aware optimization method for finding the parameters of a decomposition.

-Unitary transformations play a crucial role across mathematics, physics and engineering.
-Their defining characteristic is the preservation of the inner product, a property that keeps vector lengths and angles unchanged during a transformation \cite{CohenI2019}.
-This makes them essential tools in numerous fields, from numerical analysis --where they are central to algorithms like the QR decomposition \cite{JohnstonII2021}-- to describing the evolution of quantum states \cite{Messiah1961}, processing data in machine learning and signal processing \cite{Lu2023, Bandy2024}, and increasing the information capacity of communication channels \cite{Puttnam2021}.
+Unitary transformations play a crucial role in mathematics, physics, and engineering \cite{CohenI2019}.
+Their defining characteristic is the preservation of the inner product, a property that keeps vector lengths and angles unchanged during a transformation.
+This makes them essential tools in numerous fields, from numerical analysis --in algorithms such as QR decomposition \cite{JohnstonII2021}-- to describing the evolution of quantum states \cite{Messiah1961}, processing data in machine learning and signal processing \cite{Arjovsky2016, Zayed2015}, and increasing the capacity of communication channels \cite{Puttnam2021}.